-Thomas Jefferson Bowen, the first Southern Baptist missionary to present-day Nigeria, and his wife, Lurana—at the invitation of the king—established a compound in Ogbomoso in 1855.
-During the American civil war, when the American missionaries left, Moses Oladejo Stone kept the early work alive.
+Thomas Jefferson Bowen, the first Baptist missionary to Nigeria, and his wife Lurana—at the invitation of the king—established a compound in Ogbomoso in 1855.
+During the American civil war, when the missionaries temporarily left, Moses Oladejo Stone kept the early work alive.
 From this humble beginning many missionaries and their families came to work alongside Nigerians in the century and a half that has followed, always working in partnership with local people and preparing them to take over the various ministries that were created.

 In 2003 Elaine Neil Orr, an adult “missionary kid” or MK, travelled from the US to Ogbomoso, her childhood home.
-She met Burster Iyere, the administrative manager for the Baptist Medical Centre-Ogbomoso, a position once held by her father.
+She met Burster Iyere, the administrative manager for the Baptist Medical Centre, a position once held by her father.
 Mr. Iyere asked if others who had been part of the mission family might be interested in helping the hospital put in a better well, as their existing wells were shallow and inadequate, and purchasing trucked-in water was a great expense.